 |Grant permissions on stack group operations||Before you use a stack group, create the necessary RAM roles and grant required permissions to ROS.|

-|Create a stack group||When you create a stack group, you must specify an ROS template that you want to use to create stacks, the target accounts in which you want to create stacks, and the regions in which you want to deploy stacks to your target accounts.
-A stack group ensures consistent deployment of identical stack resources with identical settings to all specified target accounts within the regions you choose.|
+|Create a stack group||When you create a stack group, you must specify an ROS template that you want to use to create stacks, the execution accounts in which you want to create stacks, and the regions in which you want to deploy stacks to your execution accounts.
+A stack group ensures consistent deployment of identical stack resources with identical settings to all specified execution accounts within the regions you choose.|

-|Add a stack instance||In a stack group, you can add stack instances by specifying target accounts and regions.|
+|Add a stack instance||In a stack group, you can add stack instances by specifying execution accounts and regions.|

-|Update a stack group||You can update a stack group to modify its template, parameter settings, administrator role, target accounts, and regions.|
+|Update a stack group||You can update a stack group to modify its template, parameter settings, administrator role, execution accounts, and regions.|

-|Override stack group parameter values||To modify the parameter values for stacks in a stack group, you can override the values specified in the stack group.|
+|Override stack group parameter values||To modify the parameter values for stacks in a stack group, you can override the values that are specified in the stack group.|

-|Delete a stack group||When you no longer need a stack group and its stacks, you can delete the stacks and all of their associated resources from the specified target accounts within the specified regions.|
+|Delete a stack group||When you no longer need a stack group and its stacks, you can delete the stacks and all of their associated resources from the specified execution accounts within the specified regions.|

 |Status codes for stack groups and stack instances||ROS generates status codes for operations on stack groups and stack instances.|